-Of all the side effects that can result from the use of medication, those affecting the skin are the most common.
-According to several different studies, these “adverse cutaneous drug reactions” (ACDRs) account for anywhere from 10 to 44% of negative side effects from pharmaceutical drugs.
-There are many different types of ACDRs, and while most of them are not serious, some can be life-threatening.
+Of all the side effects that can result from the use of medication, drug allergies affecting the skin are the most common.
+There are many different types of “adverse cutaneous drug reactions” (ACDRs), and while most of them are not serious, some can be life-threatening.

-“Drug reactions can range from mild to deadly,” says Raja Sivamani, MD, an assistant professor of clinical dermatology at the University of California, Davis.
+“Drug reactions can range from mild to deadly,” says Raja Sivamani, MD, an associate professor of clinical dermatology at UC Davis Health.
 “There are a few classes [of drugs] that tend to cause ACDRs more than others,” including antibiotics, anticonvulsants, NSAIDs (non-steroidal anti-inflammatory drugs), chemotherapy medications and opioid painkillers, although a wide variety of drugs can cause such side effects.
+And most medications contain at least one inactive ingredient that can cause an allergic reaction, according to a 2019 study in Science Translational Medicine.
+For example, coloring agents used to help distinguish one dosage amount from another, or to separate a statin from an anti-nausea drug, may trigger an allergic reaction.

-Though experts are not sure why some people experience ACDRs, there are certain factors that might make them more likely to occur in certain individuals, according to Whitney A. High, MD, JD, an associate professor of dermatology and pathology and director of dermatopathology at the University of Colorado School of Medicine.
+Though experts are not sure why some people experience ACDRs, there are certain factors that might make them more likely to occur in certain individuals, according to Whitney A. High, MD, a professor of dermatology and pathology and director of dermatopathology at the University of Colorado School of Medicine in Aurora.
 “There is good evidence that people taking multiple drugs tend to have more reactions,” for example, and higher rates have been found in those with HIV (human immunodeficiency virus) or certain other viruses, in elderly individuals and in females.

 Taking Multiple Drugs Increases the Possibility of Skin Reactions